ibm-cloud-docs/containers/kubernetes-service-cli.md

 Create a Virtual Private Cloud (VPC) cluster with worker nodes on Generation 1 infrastructure.
 When you log in to your {{site.data.keyword.cloud_notm}} account, target the {{site.data.keyword.cloud_notm}} region and resource group where you want to create your VPC cluster.
 For supported regions, see [Creating a VPC in a different region](/docs/vpc-on-classic?topic=vpc-on-classic-creating-a-vpc-in-a-different-region).
 The cluster's resource group can differ from the VPC resource group.
 {: shortdesc}

+As of 01 September 2020, VPC Generation 1 compute is deprecated.
+If you did not create any VPC Gen 1 resources before this date, you can no longer provision any VPC Gen 1 resources.
+If you created any VPC Gen 1 resources before this date, you can continue to provision and use VPC Gen 1 resources until 26 February 2021, when all service for VPC Gen 1 ends and all remaining VPC Gen 1 resources are deleted.
+To ensure continued support, create new VPC clusters on Generation 2 compute only, and [move your workloads from existing VPC Gen 1 clusters to VPC Gen 2 clusters](/docs/containers?topic=containers-vpc_migrate_tutorial).
+For more information, see [About Migrating from VPC (Gen 1) to VPC (Gen 2)](/docs/vpc-on-classic?topic=vpc-on-classic-migrating-faqs).
+{: deprecated}

 Free clusters are not available in VPC.
 {: note}